xiduzo/microflow/apps/nextjs-app/app/docs/microflow-studio/nodes/led/page.md

 An LED (Light Emitting Diode) is a simple output device that emits light when an electric current passes through it.
 LEDs are commonly used in electronics projects to indicate the status of a circuit or to provide visual feedback.

-## LED RGB
+## LED - RGB

-{% callout type="warning" title="Not yet supported" %}
-RGB LEDs are not yet supported in Microflow.
-We are working on adding support for RGB LEDs in the future.
-{% /callout %}
+Compared to a regular LED, a RGB LED allows you to individually control the intensity of each of the three primary colors (Red, Green, and Blue) that make up the LED.

-## LED matrix
+## LED - matrix
 For now, only basic `8x8` LED matrixes are supported.

 You are able to customise the display of the matrix by an embedded editor in Microflow.
 This editor allows you to draw a sequence of frames that will be displayed on the matrix.